Isabelle Adjani: Acting career

 The film was seen more than 1.1 million times in Adjani's native France but did not do as well in the US.

 She played Lucy in the German director Werner Herzog's 1979 remake of Nosferatu which was well-received critically and performed well at box offices in Europe.
 Roger Ebert loved the film, calling Herzog's casting of Adjani one of his "masterstrokes" in the film.
 He wrote that she "is used here not only for her facial perfection but for her curious quality of seeming to exist on an ethereal plane."
 The cast and the crew filmed both English- and German-language versions simultaneously upon request of 20th Century Fox, the American distributor, as Kinski and Bruno Ganz could act more confidently in their native language.

-In 1981, she received a double Cannes Film Festival's Best Actress award for her roles in the Merchant Ivory film Quartet, based on the novel by Jean Rhys, and in the horror film Possession (1981).
-The following year, she received her first César Award for Possession, in which she had portrayed a woman having a nervous breakdown.
+In 1981, she received a double Cannes Film Festival's Best Actress award for her roles in the Merchant Ivory film Quartet, based on the novel by Jean Rhys, and in the horror film Possession, directed by Andrzej Żuławski.
+For her performance in the latter film, she received her first César Award in 1982.

-In 1983, she won her second César for her depiction of a vengeful woman in the French blockbuster One Deadly Summer, and starred with Michel Serrault in the black diamond thriller Deadly Circuit directed by Claude Miller.
+In 1983, she won her second César for her depiction of a vengeful woman in the French blockbuster One Deadly Summer, and starred with Michel Serrault in the thriller Deadly Circuit directed by Claude Miller.
 That same year, Adjani released the French pop album Pull marine, written and produced by Serge Gainsbourg.
 She then starred in a music video for the hit title song, Pull Marine, which was directed by Luc Besson.

 Adjani also drew controversy at the 1983 Cannes Film Festival when she refused to attend a traditional photocall after the press conference for One Deadly Summer.
 Adjani was annoyed at the time by the intrusion of photographers into her private life.
 The photographers in Cannes boycotted Adjani upon her arrival on the red carpet for the premiere, at which point they put down their cameras and turned their backs to her.

 In 1988, she co-produced and starred in a biopic of the sculptor Camille Claudel.
-She received her third César and second Oscar nomination for her role in the film, becoming the first French actress to receive two Oscar nominations.
+She received her third César and second Oscar nomination for her role in the film, becoming the first French actress to receive two Oscar nominations for French movies.
 The film was also nominated for the Academy Award for Best Foreign Language Film.